 Section 1 Introduction

 evolution of AWTA, as well as various factors affecting AWTA.
-This
+This section is

-approval to conduct Category (CAT) II/III operations (except small Category
+to conduct Category (CAT) II/III operations (except small Category A aircraft);

-· Sections 5–7 provide respective overviews of CAT I, CAT
+· Sections 57 provide respective overviews of CAT I, CAT II, and

 · Section 8 provides specific approval guidance for 14 CFR part

 · Section 9 provides specific approval guidance for special instrument

 approach procedures (IAP);

 · Section 10 provides specific approval guidance for maintenance

 and inspection programs for low‑visibility approach landing minimums; and